Europe

 Greece in spring

-Greece is nice and warm in spring, with April tending to bring the best temperatures and the least chance of rainfall.
-It's around this time of year when things tend to get quite busy, but you have the benefit of a nice breeze and sunshine that isn't stifling.
+Greece is warm and pleasant in spring, with April tending to bring the best temperatures and the least chance of rainfall.
+It gets quite busy during this period, but you have the benefit of a nice breeze and sunshine that isn't stifling — making it one of the most comfortable and enjoyable seasons to explore the country.

 Greece in summer

-Greece is absolutely amazing to behold in summer, but do keep in mind that the temperatures absolutely explode, and there's minimal rainfall.
-Even if you really want to top up on your tan, you might feel more than a bit uncomfortable doing so!
-It is, however, a fantastic time to go diving and snorkeling, as the sea will be nice and toasty, too.
+Greece is absolutely spectacular in summer, but the temperatures absolutely explode — and there's minimal rainfall.
+Even avid sun seekers may feel more than a bit uncomfortable during the hottest parts of the day.
+It is, however, a fantastic time for diving and snorkelling, as the sea is warm and inviting.

 Greece in fall/autumn

-Greece's fall or autumn days are surprisingly long and sunny - the summer really does tend to go on forever here - but the weather generally gets milder, which does make adventuring around the various regions a bit more comfortable.
-It's also a great time of year to go swimming, because the water is still fairly warm - it won't start cooling off in a big way until the winter months kick in.
+Greece's autumn days are surprisingly long and sunny — the summer really does tend to go on forever here.
+The weather gradually gets milder, making adventuring around the various regions more comfortable.
+It's also a great time for swimming, as the sea water remains warm well into October before it starts cooling off significantly.

 Greece in winter